Bob Anderson (fencer)

-Robert James Gilbert Anderson (15 September 1922 – 1 January 2012) was an English Olympic fencer and a renowned film fight choreographer, with a cinema career that spanned more than 50 years and included films such as Star Wars, Highlander, The Three Musketeers, The Princess Bride, The Mask of Zorro, The Lord of the Rings, and Die Another Day.
-He was regarded as the premier choreographer of Hollywood sword-fighting, and during his career he coached many actors in swordsmanship, including Errol Flynn, Sean Connery, Antonio Banderas, Viggo Mortensen, Adrian Paul, and Johnny Depp.
+Robert James Gilbert Anderson (15 September 1922 – 1 January 2012) was an English Olympic fencer and a renowned film fight choreographer, with a cinema career that spanned more than 50 years and included films such as Highlander, The Three Musketeers, Barry Lyndon, The Princess Bride, The Mask of Zorro, the Star Wars film series, The Lord of the Rings film series, the James Bond film series and the Pirates of the Caribbean film series.
+He was regarded as the premier choreographer of Hollywood sword-fighting, and during his career he coached many actors in swordsmanship, including Errol Flynn, Sean Connery, Antonio Banderas, Mark Hamill, Viggo Mortensen, Adrian Paul, and Johnny Depp.
 He also appeared as a stunt double for Darth Vader's lightsaber battles in The Empire Strikes Back and Return of the Jedi.

 Biography

 Anderson was educated at The Royal Hospital School, in Raleigh House.
 It was here that he began to fence.
 Anderson joined the Royal Marines and won several combined services titles in the sport of fencing.
 He served in the Mediterranean during the Second World War.

 As a competitive fencer, he represented Great Britain at the Helsinki 1952 Summer Olympic Games, and the World Championships in 1950 and 1953 in the sabre event.
 He finished tied for fifth in the team sabre event at Helsinki in 1952.

 After his retirement from fencing competition, he studied under Prof. Roger Crosnier and was appointed the first official British National Coach, in charge of the National Training System, the day he was awarded his full Professorship.
 He succeeded Prof. Crosnier as President of the British Academy of Fencing.
 During the late 1950s to the 1970s he travelled around Britain, and between fencing courses, he combined his official duties with television and film work.
 Eventually emigrating to Canada, he went on to become technical director of the Canadian Fencing Association in Ottawa.
 During the 1960s and 1970s he was also the president of the British Academy of Fencing.

-Anderson's cinema career began in 1953 when he fought Errol Flynn in The Master of Ballantrae.
+Anderson's cinema career began in 1952, when he fought Errol Flynn in the 1953 film The Master of Ballantrae.
 Patrick Crean staged the fights and coached Flynn, and stated that he called up every fencer he knew to fill out the final battle, which is how Anderson got the job.
 During rehearsal for a scene he accidentally slashed Flynn on his thigh, leading to notoriety in Hollywood as "the man who stabbed Errol Flynn".
 He went on to work as a stunt performer and/or fight choreographer in films such as The Guns of Navarone and the Bond films From Russia With Love and Casino Royale.
 His stature in Hollywood was cemented when he was selected by Stanley Kubrick in 1974 to act as the sword master for Barry Lyndon.